tychart/BYU-CS-224-LABS/1-Linux-Systems/linux-systems.md

 ## Command 1. git

-To download the starter code of future assignments we will be using a program called `git`.
+To download the starter code for future assignments we will be using a program called `git`.
 Git is a form of version control that allows for clean and effcient tracking of file edits.
-For this class we'll just be using it to download code from a remote repository.
+However, for this class we'll just be using it to download code from a remote repository.
 The `clone` subcommand will clone or copy an entire remote directory and write it to your local machine.
 Inside your `cs224` folder type the following command:

 ```
 git clone https://bitbucket.org/byucs224/byu-cs-224-labs.git
 ```

-Once that downloads you'll also want to clone the project starter code, you can do that with the following command:
+Once that downloads you'll also want to clone the project starter code, you can do that with the following command (also inside `cs224`):

 ```
 git clone https://bitbucket.org/byucs224/byu-cs-224-projects.git